ballmer-peak/MiningBot/README.md

 ### Running the Keylogger
 #### Windows
-Just make sure you have `KBMTracker.bat` and `KBMTracker.jar` are in the same file run the batch script `KBMTracker.bat`.
+Just make sure you have `KBMTracker.bat` and `KBMTracker.jar` in the same file run the batch script `KBMTracker.bat`.
 It will open the `.jar` file in a cmd window for you.
 #### OSX/Linux/UNIX/SOLARIS/Samsung Smart Refrigerator
 Run `KBMTracker.jar` from the command line using the command `java -jar KBMTracker.jar <mousefile> <keyboardfile>`.